ember-learn/ember-blog/content/the-ember-times-issue-55.md

 These past days, weeks and months lots of efforts have been focused on improving the **discoverability of official Ember resources** including the website, the Guides or the API docs.
-The visibility of these sites to various search engines 🔍 , for example, DuckDuckGo, Baidu, AOL Search, Dogpile or Google plays a major role in how easy it is for developers to find the information they are looking for.
+The visibility of these sites to various search engines 🔍 , for example, DuckDuckGo, Baidu, AOL Search, Dogpile or Google plays a major role in helping developers find the information they are looking for.
 To improve Ember's visibility on the web, **Search-Engine Optimization (SEO)** of these pages is one of the most effective measures.

 Simple, yet effective improvements for Ember sites included tests of functional redirects ([1](https://github.com/emberjs/website/pull/3394)) and fixes for broken links ([2](https://github.com/emberjs/website/pull/3271), [3](https://github.com/emberjs/website/pull/3183), [4](https://github.com/emberjs/website/pull/3182)).